Introduction

 How many sets of cards are in Rummy?

-There is no fixed number of sets or sequences in Rummy, as it depends on the variation being played and the number of players involved.
-However, in a standard game, players usually aim to form at least two sets or sequences to meet the requirement of going out.
+In a standard Indian rummy game, players usually aim to form at least two sets or sequences to meet the requirement of going out.

 How do you play the Rummy set?

-Each player is dealt a certain number of cards from a standard 52-card deck (or decks, depending on the variation).
-Players then take turns drawing cards from a central deck or picking up cards from a discard pile to form sets and sequences in their hands.
-The objective is to be the first to create the required number of sets or sequences and lay them down on the table.
+Each player is dealt a certain number of cards from a 52-card deck with a printed joker.
+They take turns drawing cards from a central deck or picking up cards from a discard pile to form valid sets and sequences, and the first player to declare wins the game.

 Can you have a set of 5 cards in Rummy?